-The School District is the trustee, or fiduciary, for its Student Activities Funds.
+The School District has certain fiduciary responsibility for its student activity funds.
 All of the School District's fiduciary activities are reported in a separate statement of fiduciary assets and liabilities.
 We exclude these activities from the School District's other financial statements because the School District cannot use these assets to finance its operations.
 The School District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.